bockph/DISN-Presentation/blogpost.md

 #### Camera Pose estimation

-As the local feature extraction module is directly dependant on the pose estimation, one wants to how big this influence is and whether the further improvement is crucial here.
+As the local feature extraction module is directly dependant on the pose estimation, one wants to know how big this influence is and whether the further improvement is crucial here.
 Especially, as the evaluation of the pose estimation network (see also table 3) has shown that an average reprojection error of 2.95 pixels is introduced to the network.
 After conducting the ablation studies one can see (depicted in table 1) that constantly better results can be achieved if true camera parameters are used.
 However, as already stated this might not be a crucial issue as the difference in metrics between estimated and true values is lower than the difference to most other approaches.

 When looking at figure 5 and 6 one can further, conclude that there are small differences but the overall aim is still met.